All Episodes

 And if there is any evidence that anyone affiliated with the Trump campaign communicated with the Russian government in the course of this campaign, what will you do?

-Um and I'm unable to comment on it.
+And I'm unable to comment on it.

 He didn't have those communications.

-Exactly what he was responding to, told the truth completely.
+Exactly what he was responding to.

-Joe de Genova is a founding partner of De Genova and Tunsing.
+Joe DeGenova is a founding partner of DeGenova and Tunsing.

-What you what is your response?
+What is your response?

-He's answering a very specific question about new and breaking news, which by the way turned out to be false.
+He's answering a very specific question about new and breaking news, which, by the way, turned out to be false.

 Yeah, well, I don't think there's any question that he answered the question that was asked.

-And when you're talking of these allegations of perjury uh and misleading the committee, these are very precise statutes, and they require a precise reading of the question asked and the answer given.
+And when you're talking of these allegations of perjury and misleading the committee, these are very precise statutes, and they require a precise reading of the question asked and the answer given.

 He answered the question that was asked.